fcichos/website/docs/_sources/lectures/L5/overview_5.rst.txt

 Lecture Contents
 ================

-In this second lecture we will have a look at some
+In this 5th lecture we will have a look at

 1. Numerical Differentiation
 2. Numerical Integration